-Experimental AI-generated summary referencing Polymarket data · UpdatedWill Trump nationalize elections?
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedWill Trump nationalize elections?

 A qualifying legislation or action must seek to grant continuing federal control over previously-localized (State-level or local-level) vote-counting, vote certification, or actual election-day voting in federal elections for jurisdictions in more than one state.
 Temporary federal support to local election authorities, or the execution of previously-recognized federal election duties, will not count.